Or: write on, Psalmists.

 Sincerity.
 Complete emotional honesty.
 It’s what so many of us seem to be craving lately.

-It’s why I love The 1975 unabashedly, even as a not-teenager (though I’m sure at 17 I would have been hyper-obsessed).
+It’s why I love The 1975 unabashedly.
 It’s also one of the many reasons why Julien Baker and her echoic power have drawn me in.
-The poet with a guitar that rings out like a harp, her simultaneous rejoice and complain – her sincere, raw music are a gift to this world.
+The poet with a guitar that rings out like a harp, her simultaneous rejoice and complain – her sincere, raw music is a gift to this world.

 But of course it is, you think.
 You might think, for example, of the Psalms, of the Song of Solomon – then of Paradise Lost – or of Emily Dickinson’s plaintive queries to the Almighty.
 My mind goes to a gorgeous book of poetry called Bucolics a friend gave to me: pastoral verses that invoke the relief of nature, that send the writer’s wonderings to the God he calls Boss.
 Serious, curious, sweet.
 It’s refreshing.